0xarash/arbitrage/README.md

 ## Limitations

 * Only supports **Binance** exchange
-* Based on the REST API (very slow compared to WebSockets)
+* Based on the REST API (slow compared to WebSockets)
 * No order execution / trading support
 * No risk management